 Knowing Kelly, he would have been happy to give that a shot.
 And then would have tried to do more reps.

-The focus,drive and intensity that I learned from working out with Kelly was invaluable.
+The focus, drive, and intensity that I learned from working out with Kelly were invaluable.
 It has helped me overcome obstacles time and time again in my life.
 I’m doing my best to pay it forward to young bodybuilders and athletes.
-Kelly is now in Tyler, Texas and runs a very popular personal training and strength and conditioning business, KH Fitness He works with some high level elite athletes from various sports including pro football.
-Pro, college and high school.
-He’s giving them what they won’t get any where else – mental toughness.
+Kelly is now in Tyler, Texas, and runs a very popular personal training and strength and conditioning business, KH Fitness He works with some high-level elite athletes from various sports including pro football.
+Pro, college, and high school.
+He’s giving them something that they will be hard-pressed to find anywhere else – mental toughness.

 Thanks, Kelly.
 One day, I’ll be back for another leg workout and who knows, maybe Lee will be with me…